Alfresco/docs-activiti-enterprise/docs/modeling/processes/variables.md

 When sending all variables mapping will be attempted using the `name` of process variables and the variable names in the BPMN element.
 If the names are identical then the values will be updated between the variables.

+For example, sending the process variables `flavor` and `cost` to a user task will create task variables called `flavor` and `cost`.
+If a form field called `flavor` exists in the user task then it will be updated with the value of `flavor` from the process variable.

 If all variables are sent for a BPMN element then the `id` of that element will not appear in the `mappings` section of the `<process-name>-extensions.json` or **Extensions Editor**.

 ### Map variables